-Nice beats Reims 2-0 to ease pressure on coach Vieira
+Video review has an impact as Saint-Etienne beats Monaco 1-0

-PARIS (AP) — The pressure was growing on Nice coach Patrick Vieira after six matches without a win, so a 2-0 home victory in the French league against Reims on Sunday was timely.
+The pressure was growing on Nice coach Patrick Vieira after six matches without a win, so a 2-0 home victory against Reims was timely.

 It was a first win since Sept.
-21, at which time the south-coast team had climbed into third place.
+21, when the south-coast team had climbed into third place.
 Nice’s form then spiraled with four league defeats and a draw, followed by elimination from the League Cup midweek against second-tier Le Mans.

-Nice desperately needed to beat Reims and was helped when visiting midfielder Moussa Doumbia was sent off in the 26th minute.
-Vieira’s side quickly took advantage with midfielder Wylan Cyprien netting in the 32nd minute and defender Christophe Herelle getting the second shortly before the break.
+Nice was helped when visiting midfielder Moussa Doumbia was sent off in the 26th.
+Vieira’s side quickly took advantage with midfielder Wylan Cyprien netting in the 32nd and defender Christophe Herelle getting the second shortly before the break.

 “This win will do us a lot of good and give us some confidence,” said Vieira, who was disappointed to hear home fans whistling his team at the end.
 “We’re in a complicated period, the three points are more important than the manner in which we play.”